GM-Consult-Pty-Ltd/json_text_search/README.md

 # json_text_search
 A Dart full-text search (FTS) library that allows creation of inverted indexes on JSON collections and FTS querying of the same index.

+*THIS PACKAGE IS IN BETA DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*

 ## Install

 In the `pubspec.yaml` of your flutter project, add the following dependency: